UsamaKenway/Easy-LLM-Server/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1n74YhO73qALQCZorcWJA3tqxWOqselXW)
 # Easy-LLM-Server
-This project allows you to use open-source language models in your applications through an API and test the models in real-time using Gradio's web user interface.
+This project allows you to deploy open-source language models in the cloud and you can use it in your applications through an API and test the models in real-time using Gradio's web user interface.
 It includes an implementation of Langchain.

 ### Features:
 - 🧠 Any HF model inference support